TehFridge/VideoPlayer3DS-DS-Assistant/README.md

-# MPEG-4-DS-Assistant
+VideoPlayer3DS-DS-Assistant
-Just some batch program that helps converting .mp4 files to mp4 files that Gericom`s Nintendo DS mp4 player can understand.
+Just some batch program that helps converting video files to mp4 files that Gericom`s Nintendo DS and Core-2-Extreme 3DS video player can understand.

 How to build an .exe